jlimadev/algorithms-datastructure-monorepo/README.md

 Before any commit, the `husky` will run a `lint` check and before any `push` it will run a `test` check

-Be sure to add the following scripts to our lambdas and layers
+Be sure to add the following scripts to the functions

 ```
   "husky:lint": "npx yarn install && yarn lint",